aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Answer (mcardoso3-stat6250):  It's the number of elements in the array, which can be specified in many ways.
 - Question (lzhao4−stat6250): What does the value inside the parentheses indicate for?
 - Question (cyuan10-stat6250): Are brackets, parentheses, and braces interchangeable?
 Is there a benefit of one over the others?
+- Question (aalamri−stat6250): When using the ARRY statement, what can the value in parentheses tell us about?

 [Course Textbook Chapter 15, Problem 3]